 Another thing Czar recommends is that companies invite new hires to team events before they officially start.
 You can start virtual onboarding by inviting them to Demo Days and other team events as soon as they agree to join.

 “That way, they don’t lose momentum and excitement,” Czar said.
 “Don’t put pressure on them to attend if their schedule doesn’t allow for it.
 The purpose is to make them feel included.”
 For example, one recent hire signed on to join the team in December when she graduates.
 Even though she’s going to have to wait to start working, she was able to attend our Q1 celebration and meet the team.
+Gestures like this may not be part of the formal onboarding process, but they are valuable.

 Typically, teammates meet new team members on their first day in the office.
 But remote workers will need a more creative approach.
 For Clockwise, Czar sets up a welcome lunch over Zoom.
 We start in one room, then Czar divides us into breakout rooms.
 The new hire spends a few minutes in each breakout room getting to know the small groups better.
 Some of us eat during this time.
 But others are just there to socialize.
 He’s also testing out meeting pods where the new hire joins two new colleagues for an informal chat.
 “That way there’s less pressure and more interaction,” Czar explained.